olebedev/var/README.md

      help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --alias value, -a value   alias to be matched: <FROM>=<TO>
-   --help, -h               show help
+   --indent value, -i value  indent string(only for json files) --help, -h                show help
    --version, -v             print the version
 ```

 ### License